Latex allergy: Signs and symptoms

 Allergic reactions to latex range from Type I hypersensitivity, the most serious form of reaction, to Type IV hypersensitivity.
 Rate of onset is directly proportional to the degree of allergy: Type I responses will begin showing symptoms within minutes of exposure to latex, while Type IV responses may take hours or days to appear.

 Most commonly, latex allergy presents with hives at the point of contact, followed by rhinitis.
 The most common physiological reaction to latex exposure is dermatitis at the point of contact, which gives way to soreness, itching, and redness.
 Angioedema is also a common response to oral, vaginal, or rectal contact.

 Symptoms of more severe hypersensitivity include both local and generalized hives; feelings of faintness or impending doom; angioedema; nausea and vomiting; abdominal cramps; rhinitis; bronchospasm; and anaphylaxis.
 Type IV responses typically include erythema, blistering (forming vesicles and papules), itching, and crusting at the point of contact.
 This irritant contact dermatitis is considered a nonimmune reaction to latex.
 The degree of reaction is directly proportional to the duration of exposure, as well as skin temperature.

-Among those with a latex allergy, 40% will experience irritant contact dermatitis; 33.1% will experience a Type I allergic reaction; 20.4% will experience Type IV allergic contact dermatitits; and 6.5% will experience both Type I and Type IV symptoms.
+Among those with a latex allergy, 40% will experience irritant contact dermatitis; 33.1% will experience a Type I allergic reaction; 20.4% will experience Type IV allergic contact dermatitis; and 6.5% will experience both Type I and Type IV symptoms.

 Causes

 Occupational exposure

-Compared to the general population, occupational populations that frequently utilize latex gloves as barrier protection (such as healthcare professionals and hospital staff) see disproportionately high levels of allergy.
-Workers in these environments are exposed to latex allergens both through direct skin contact and from contaminated aerosolized powder from gloves, toy balloons, or any other dusted latex material.
-Occupational settings where employees are frequently putting on and pulling off powdered latex gloves, such as hospitals and other health care settings, increase the rate of airborne latex allergens and subsequent sensitivity.
-Hospital workers are particularly at risk due to the prevalence of latex not just in gloves but in a number of other hospital implements, such as tourniquets, elastic bandages, bag valve masks, and urinary catheters.
-Other occupations that see increased exposure to latex gloves and other supplies, and have higher rates of latex allergy or irritation compared to the general population, include hairdressers, housekeeping personnel, food service workers, and manufacturers in the industrial rubber industry.
+The prevalence of latex allergy is greater in certain populations with increased exposure and has historically been studied in this context.
+Specifically, regular and prolonged occupational exposure to latex is a known risk factor for the development of an allergy.
+Healthcare workers, dental specialists, food service workers, cosmetologists, rubber industry workers, law enforcement personnel, and painters are among some of the highest-risk occupations.
+It is estimated that the worldwide prevalence of latex allergy in healthcare workers is 9.7%-12.4%.

+Latex allergy became a more common problem in healthcare in the 1980s and 1990s with the adoption of universal precautions, which involved frequent use of latex gloves, with the emergence of HIV/AIDs.
+The rates of latex allergy dropped to 4-7% in the healthcare setting with the widespread introduction of non-powdered latex gloves.
+On December 19, 2016, the FDA officially banned the use of powdered gloves in the US healthcare setting, citing the unnecessary burden of potential injury due to allergy.
+General latex avoidance protocols have been put in to place in healthcare settings in the US and many other developed countries with the switch to nitrile gloves.
+However, latex exposure in healthcare settings in developing countries from latex gloves or latex components of medical devices such as urinary catheters, dialysis ports, or vial stoppers, remains a significant concern.